Aji Alese

+A product of West Ham United's academy, he made his professional debut with the club in 2020.
+Following loan spells at Accrington Stanley and Cambridge United, Alese joined Sunderland in 2022.

+Born in England, Alese is eligible to represent England and Nigeria at international level.
+He has played for England's youth teams from under-16 through under-20 level.

 Club career

 West Ham United

 Alese began his career with West Ham United, turning professional in July 2018.
 He moved on loan to Accrington Stanley in September 2019.

 Alese made his West Ham debut on 22 September 2020, playing the full 90 minutes of a 5–1 EFL Cup third round victory over Hull City.

 On 1 February 2021, Alese moved on loan to Cambridge United.
 He made only two appearances during his loan as Cambridge won promotion to League One.

 Sunderland

-On 15 July 2022, Alese signed a 3-year deal with Sunderland for an undisclosed fee.
-He made his Black Cats debut on 6 August 2022, replacing Jack Clarke in the last few minutes of a 3-2 win against Bristol City F.C.
+On 15 July 2022, Alese signed a three-year deal with Sunderland for an undisclosed fee.
+He made his Black Cats debut on 6 August 2022, replacing Jack Clarke in the last few minutes of a 3–2 win against Bristol City.
 Alese made his first league start on 14 September 2022 against Reading and was booked for time-wasting with nearly 30 minutes of the match still to play.
-He scored his first Sunderland goal, also his first goal in senior football, on 17 September in a 2-2 away draw against Watford.
+He scored his first Sunderland goal, also his first goal in senior football, on 17 September in a 2–2 away draw against Watford.